HomeBlog

 Think about it from a guest's perspective.
 They just watched a beautiful ceremony, maybe enjoyed cocktail hour, got hyped for the grand entrance — and now they're sitting down for 45–60 minutes.
 The energy drops.
 Conversations stall.
 People start wondering when the dancing starts.

-The single most common mistake: either the music is so quiet nobody notices it, or it's so loud people are shouting over their salads.
+This is the single most common mistake I see.
+Either the music is so quiet nobody notices it, or it's so loud people are shouting over their salads.

 Genre matters too.
 Acoustic covers, jazz, indie folk, soft R&B — something with texture that rewards casual listening but doesn't demand attention.
-I build custom dinner playlists for every couple based on their taste, so it still feels like their wedding.
+I build custom dinner playlists for every couple based on their taste, so it still feels like their wedding, not a hotel lobby.

 Most couples plan toasts "during dinner," but they don't think about when during dinner.
 There's a big difference between: